gokubi/policies/citizen_code_of_conduct.md

 ## 7. Reporting Guidelines

 If you are subject to or witness unacceptable behavior, or have any other concerns, please notify one of your Kairos hosts as soon as possible.
 At a Kairos event, please get yourself safe and follow the [reporting guidelines](https://gokubi.github.io/policies/reporting_guidelines.html).
-Outside of an in-person event, please contact your Kairos hosts listed in section 10.

 ## 8. Addressing Grievances